crwen/alfred-zed-projects/README.md

    cargo build --release
    ```

-3. The compiled binary will be located at `target/release/alfred-zed`

-4. Copy the binary to the workflow directory:
+3. Copy the binary to the workflow directory:
    ```bash
    cp target/release/alfred-zed workflow/alfred-zed
    ```

-5. Install the workflow by double-clicking the `workflow` folder or importing it into Alfred.
+4. Install the workflow by double-clicking the `workflow` folder or importing it into Alfred.

 ## Usage